siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

 <!--te-->
 # Introduction

 The Continuous Clearing Tool helps the Project Manager/Developer to automate the sw360 clearing process of 3rd party components.
-This tool scans and identifies the third-party components used in a NPM, NUGET, MAVEN and Debian  projects and makes an entry in SW360, if it is not present.
+This tool scans and identifies the third-party components used in a NPM, NUGET, MAVEN,PYTHON and Debian  projects and makes an entry in SW360, if it is not present.
 Continuous Clearing Tool links the components to the respective project and creates job for code scan in FOSSology.The output is an SBOM file which has a nested description of software artifact components and metadata.

 Continuous Clearing Tool reduces the effort in creating components in SW360 and identifying the matching source codes from the public repository.
 Tool eliminates the manual error while creating component and identifying correct version of source code from public repository.
 Continuous Clearing Tool harmonize the creation of 3P components in SW360 by filling necessary information.